LEADERSHIP FORUM

 PARTICIPANT-DRIVEN

-Class members will be asked to contribute to the planning and execution of certain aspects of monthly meetings, and will also be encouraged to develop additional (optional) site tours, meetings, events and projects for the group.
+Class members play an active role in shaping the program by contributing to the planning and execution of monthly sessions.
+They are also encouraged to organize additional optional site tours, meetings, events, and projects to enrich the group’s experience.

 SUPPLEMENTAL CURRICULUM